"

 miembros de la familia– family members

-To be able to discuss them, it is important to know the vocabulary words for immediate (familia nuclear) and extended (familia extensa) family.
-Listen as TikTokers spanishteacherlatef and hellotalk_Spanish share family vocabulary with you.
+If you would like to describe specific family members, it is important to know the vocabulary words for immediate (familia nuclear) and extended family (familia extensa).
+Listen as TikTokers My Daily Spanish and hellotalk_spanish share family vocabulary with you.
+Be sure to press the sound button on the bottom left of the videos.

-Play the following audio to see how the vocabulary from slide 2 is pronounced.
+Play the audio to hear how Jessie’s family and vocabulary on family are pronounced.

 Actividad S